PyDevC/model_server/README.md

-# Model server for model-cmp.nvim
+# Model server

+Inference various LLMs by while managing memory with onloading and offloading of models

+## FEATURES
+- Load any model via huggingface
+- Load layers of model with hf_model.memory
+- Several modelcards for basic inferencing
+- Function name argument parser for easly cli
+- Easily extensible

 ## Installation